 In order to age well, you need to continue to live the life you want to live when you’re older, day in and day out.
 No excuses.
 Start with the list below if you want to take control of your aging today.

 Practicing the floor skill will put you leaps and bounds ahead of most of the aging population.
-In the clinic, I’ve heard countless times (even from people as young as 40) that they’re “too old to be getting on and off the floor.”
+I’ve heard countless times (even from people as young as 40) that they’re “too old to be getting on and off the floor.”